5 Steps for When your Handmade Products Aren’t Selling

 This step is in no way to encourage you to copy someone else’s work or business.
 But you need to have an idea of the standards in your industry and for your product, which requires being aware of your competition.

-1. Look to shops around you; who’s selling a similar item (or a non-competitive item, as mentioned above) and seems to be doing well.
+Look to shops around you; who’s selling a similar item (or a non-competitive item, as mentioned above) and seems to be doing well.

-2. Look at the differences between your shop and another’s and get ideas on where you can improve.
+Then look at the differences between your shop and another’s and get ideas on where you can improve.

-Etsy is a great platform to use since you’re able to see how many sales a shop has had since they’ve joined.
+Etsy is a great platform to use since you’re able to see how many sales a shop has had since joining.

-A “good” sales number depends on many different factors such as price points and how much time a seller dedicates to their business.
+A “good” sales number depends on many different factors, such as price points and how much time a seller dedicates to their business.
 1000 sales per year may be a good guideline for success (depending on your industry and product) and is generally a healthy number of sales in a year for a handmade business.

 You may also visit websites.
-You’re unable to tell how well a business is doing from their website, but you may be familiar with the business and know they rely on it as their only source of income.
+You’re unable to tell how well a business is doing from its website, but you may be familiar with the business and know they rely on it as their only source of income.

 PRODUCTS

-• Selection – how many types of products do they offer compared to you?
+- Selection – how many types of products do they offer compared to you?

-• Theme – do all of their products follow a certain theme when it comes to materials, colors, style, etc.?
+- Theme – do all of their products follow a certain theme when it comes to materials, colors, style, etc.?

-• Prices – are their prices much higher or lower than yours?
+- Prices – are their prices much higher or lower than yours?

-• Brand – what’s their brand like?
-If their logo looks modern and sophisticated do their bio, photos, product names, etc. also feel modern and sophisticated?
+- Brand – what’s their brand like?
+If their logo looks modern and sophisticated, do their bio, photos, product names, etc. also feel modern and sophisticated?

 MARKETING

-• Which social media platforms do they use?
+- Which social media platforms do they use?

-• What do they post and what type of interaction do they get?
+- What do they post, and what type of interaction do they get?

-• How do they interact with people in comments?
+- How do they interact with people in comments?

-• Do they have a newsletter set up?
+- Do they have a newsletter set up?

-• Have they been featured in the press?
+- Have they been featured in the press?

 SELLING

-• Which sales channels do they use?
+- Which sales channels do they use?

-• Are they selling at craft shows?
+- Are they selling at craft shows?

-• Do they have an Etsy shop?
+- Do they have an Etsy shop?

-• Do they have their own website?
+- Do they have their own website?

-• What are they doing differently than you on each platform?
+- What are they doing differently than you on each platform?

-• Do they offer “free” shipping, discount codes or fast turnaround times?
+- Do they offer “free” shipping, discount codes or fast turnaround times?
 Read the reviews; what are customers raving about?

-• Have they posted pictures of their craft show booth on social media?
+- Have they posted pictures of their craft show booth on social media?
 How many events do they participate in and what’s their display like?

-• What does their website look like?
+- What does their website look like?
 Is it easy to navigate, put items in a shopping cart and checkout?

 Once you gather feedback and complete your research, make a long list of all the things you think you could do to improve.